3. Jha, Chandan Kumar and Sudipta Sarangi. 2017. "Does Social Media Reduce Corruption?". Information Economics and Policy, 39: 60-71.

 Although the research linking social media and corruption is still in infancy, it provides important insights.
 It has been shown that social media can prove to be an important tool in fighting corruption.
 At the same time, freedom on the net is under threat in many parts of the world with governments using a variety of methods, including designing vague and flexible security laws as well as employing technological means, to censor the content that can be shared and accessed by net users.
 This chapter discusses the implications that government control over information can have for the effects of social media on corruption.
 It suggests that freedom on the net and the anonymity of net users must be protected if the effects of social media on corruption are to be fully realized.

-"Women and Corruption: What Positions Must They Hold to Make a Difference?" (under review) with Sudipta Sarangi.
+"Women and Corruption: What Positions Must They Hold to Make a Difference?" (revision submitted at the Journal of Economic Behavior & Organization) with Sudipta Sarangi.

 - An IGC blog post based on the paper: "Do women in power have an impact on corruption?"